The Doctor of Nursing Practice (DNP) program at UL Lafayette is designed to make you a leader in a constantly changing and complex healthcare system.

 Our aim is to advance the nursing discipline and equip you with the knowledge and skill set to improve patient outcomes in your clinic, community, health system, and country.

 - BSN-to-DNP track option.

-Coursework for these programs is online with the exception of on-campus activities prior to the start of the program and at the conclusion of the program when synthesis projects are presented.
-There are several residency courses with clinical practicum requirements in both programs.
+- Coursework is online with the exception of two-day intensive prior to the start of the program and at the conclusion of the program when synthesis projects are presented.
+Residency courses in the curriculum include practicum requirements.